Wave goodbye to the last visitor boat of the day…

 Alternatively if you do not wish to socialise you will have the whole island to yourself to enjoy one of those spectacular sunsets before the thousands of Manx Shearwaters fly back in and fill the night sky with their calls.

-Booking opens for 2019 for members of WTSWW from Monday 1st Oct and for non-members 15th Oct.
+Booking opens for 2021 for members of WTSWW on Monday 5th October 2020 and for non-members on 19th October.

 As our overnight stays are so popular it is important to have three alternative dates in mind, as your first choice may be unavailable.
 Please phone us (01656 724100) with your preferred dates and your membership number.
 Please be patient when trying to book as we only have one telephone line available for Island bookings.